Antipurity/webenv/examples/Python/README.md

   <img src=images/noexplore-anim.gif>
 </p>

 (Looking at it makes you somewhat more aware of your own colorful patternful noise and fleeting afterimages near changed conditions, right?
-Why would those exist if not because of next-frame prediction?)
+Why would those exist if not because of next-frame prediction?
+Do not draw conclusions from overly-small models, though.)

 The loss goes down somewhat, though exploration hardly does anything here.